shamiahamed/fastapi-user-management/README.md

+🚀 FastAPI User Management System

-This project is a User Management System API built with FastAPI and SQLAlchemy (Async) following industry-standard best practices.
+A scalable and production-ready User Management System API built using FastAPI and Async SQLAlchemy, following industry-standard backend best practices and clean architecture principles.

-Features include:
+✨ Key Features

+🔐 Authentication & Authorization

 User registration and login

-JWT-based authentication & authorization
+JWT-based authentication

-Role-based access control (RBAC)

-CRUD operations for users
+Secure token handling

+Role-Based Access Control (RBAC)

+👤 User Management

+Create, read, update, and delete users (CRUD)

-Soft delete implementation
+Soft delete implementation (data safety & audit-friendly)

+🛠 Architecture & Code Quality

+Clean layered architecture
+Router → Controller → Service → Repository

-Custom exception handling
+Custom exception handling for consistent error responses

-Middleware for logging & response formatting
+Middleware for request logging & response formatting

-Clean architecture (Router → Controller → Service → Repository)

-MySQL/PostgreSQL database support
+🗄 Database Support

+Async SQLAlchemy ORM

+Compatible with MySQL and PostgreSQL

+Easily extendable to other relational databases

+📈 Production Ready

+Designed for scalability and maintainability

+Modular, testable, and easy to extend

-Designed for scalability, maintainability, and real-world backend use cases.
+Suitable for real-world backend applications

+🎯 Project Goal

+To provide a clean, secure, and extensible User Management API that follows real-world backend development standards and can be used as a foundation for enterprise-level applications.